-- One of the electrodes in the figure is zinc and the other carbon - The acid electrolyte reacts with the zinc electrode and dissolve it.
+- One of the electrodes in the figure is zinc and the other carbon - The acid electrolyte reacts with the zinc electrode and dissolves it.

-- Each zinc atom leaves two electrons in the electrode and enters into the solution as a positive ion → zinc electrode acquires negative charge and electrolyte becomes positively charged - Thus the carbon electrode become positively charged - Since the two terminals are oppositely charged, there is potential difference between them
+- Each zinc atom leaves two electrons in the electrode and enters into the solution as a positive ion → zinc electrode acquires negative charge and electrolyte becomes positively charged and pulls off electrons from carbon, getting neutralized - Thus the carbon electrode become positively charged - Since the two terminals are oppositely charged, there is potential difference between them

-How does a battery work?
+How does a battery work, cnt'd?